Dilaudid (Hydromorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

-To avoid these uncomfortable symptoms, many addicts will do just about anything to obtain more drugs.
+To avoid these uncomfortable symptoms, someone suffering from Dilaudid addiction will do just about anything to obtain more drugs.
 A person who is addicted to hydromorphone or other prescription opioid painkillers may display some of the following signs and symptoms:

 - Faking symptoms to get a prescription from the doctor